-As of June 2014, white-nose has been documented in 25 states and five Canadian provinces.
-The fungus Geomyces destructans has been found on hibernating bats as far west as western Missouri.
+As of May 2016, white-nose has been documented in 29 states and five Canadian provinces.

 The syndrome was found at five Georgia sites -- two in Dade, two in Walker County and one in Gilmer County -- during cave surveys in February and March 2013.
 More infected sites and counties were added during surveys in 2014.
-White-nose has also been confirmed in four border states: Tennessee, Alabama and North and South Carolina.
+As of May 2016, white-nose is confirmed or suspected in 11 counties.
+It also has been confirmed in four border states: Tennessee, Alabama and North and South Carolina.